vosaul/status.im/source/research/pfs.md

 ### 1.4.
 Transport Layer

-Whisper ([see PoC spec](https://github.com/ethereum/wiki/wiki/Whisper-PoC-2-Protocol-Spec)) serves as the transport layer for the Status chat protocol.
+[Whisper](./index.html) serves as the transport layer for the Status chat protocol.
 Whisper is a hybrid P2P/DHT communication protocol which delivers messages probabilistically.
 It is designed to provide configurable levels of darkness and plausible deniability at the expense of high-latency and relatively high bandwidth.

 ### 1.5.
 User flow for 1-to-1 communications